AU$1,750 (2022 total)

 Next intakeSee Apply for details

+The Interpreting Skills for NAATI Certification creates a range of opportunities for you to apply your knowledge and skills.
 This course is designed for people who already have work experience as an interpreter and wish to meet the eligibility requirements to sit the NAATI Certified Provisional Interpreter test or apply for the NAATI Recognised Practising Interpreter credential.

 You will complete four subjects, which will cover:

 - preparation for an interpreting or translating assignment

 - communication and discourse management techniques

 Throughout this course, you will learn and apply the professional codes of ethics as a translator and interpreter, prepare work plans, manage discourse and prepare glossaries for translating and interpreting assignments.
 The course will expand on the ethical implications and practical skills required for interpreting or language-related roles within a workplace or community, when candidates wish to practice as professionals.